F5Networks/terraform-provider-bigip/docs/userguide/F5OS/f5os-modules.rst

   of these VLANs is ignored.
 This module orders the VLANs automatically, if you deliberately re-order them in subsequent tasks, this module will not register a change.
 Required for create operations.

-.. for when Next is in LA: deployment_file`` (string) - Deployment file used for BIG-IP-Next (currently limited access).
-Required for if type is BIG-IP-Next (coming soon).

 **Read-only parameters**